 - This is a lengthy novel so there’s plenty that goes on.
 What did you think about Margery’s war with Van Cleve and the subplot about the mines and the slurry dam?
 Were you engaged with that storyline?
 Why or why not?

-- Let’s talk about Margery’s slow burn romance with Fred.
+- Let’s talk about Alice’s slow burn romance with Fred.

 - Margery goes to jail for the murder of Clem McCullough.
 Were you surprised his daughter ended up helping Margery to get out of jail?